sarthirkjoshi/interview-preparation/hooks/useReducer.md

 - **local state management**
 - **Alternative to useState**
 - We can use state obj and action obj
 - We can have Multiple useReducer
+- useReducer+useContext - used for global state management

 # Code
     const initialState ={count:0}